canonical/launchpad-manual/docs/user/how-to/packaging/private-ppa-install.rst

 sources.list file, you'll see all the information you need there.
 Don't worry if you're not: it's easy and takes just a couple of minutes.

-**Step 1:** On the overview page for your Private PPA subcription is a box with three lines of text.
+**Step 1:** On the overview page for your Private PPA subscription is a box with three lines of text.
 Highlight the second line (beginning ``deb``) and copy it to your clipboard.